antonio59/aafairshare/README.md

 ### Prerequisites

-- Node.js 18+ and npm
+- Node.js 18+ and pnpm (Note: `pnpm` is required due to an npm bug with optional dependencies on some systems, causing build failures with `npm install`.
+See [npm issue #4828](https://github.com/npm/cli/issues/4828)).

 ### Getting Started